 - Love the drive.
 Sometimes leaf peeping in Ithaca is best enjoyed on a slow drive through the country.
 For a day trip drive up Cayuga Lake past wineries and other attractions, maybe veering over to Seneca Lake and stopping to see the Women’s Rights National Memorial in Seneca Falls, or the Harriet Tubman House or Seward Mansion in Auburn, visiting Sampson Park where many young men trained for the Navy in WW II, or stop at the Cayuga Lake State Park, a beautiful gem at the north side of the lake.
 The great depth of the Finger Lakes creates beautiful turquoise waters that set off the reds and golds of our Finger Lakes foliage.

 - Eat outside.
 Plan a meal out on the stone patio and gas grill right here at the Stone Quarry House and enjoy the lovely fall colors in your own backyard.
-The Hillside Suite offers a view of the changing hillsides that can’t be beat, while the tower balcony puts you right in the trees.
+The Summer House offers a view of the changing hillsides that can’t be beat, while the tower balcony puts you right in the trees.

 - Don’t forget the grapes.
 Fall also means the grape harvest, an exciting time on the Cayuga Wine Trail.
 Right at our “front door”, Cayuga Lake is ringed with both world class wineries and some of the finest fall foliage.
 As particular highlights we recommend Sheldrake Point Winery, and our nearby Six Mile Creek Vineyard.